 Status

-An RNSEntry that refers to a ByteIO resource (file), the content of which is the ActivityStatus state model as defined in the OGSA-BES specification and implementation specific text such as a stack trace if the activity has failed.
+An RNSEntry that refers to a ByteIO resource (file), the content of which MUST be the ActivityStatus state model as defined in the OGSA-BES specification.
+Following the status this file MAY include implementation specific text such as a stack trace if the activity has failed.

-HistoryHuman
+ActivityLogHumanReadable

-An RNSEntry that refers to a ByteIO resource (file),the content of which is the activity history in human readable form.
+An RNSEntry refers to a ByteIO resource (file).The content of which is the activity history in a human readable form.
 Note that the format of the file is implementation specific.

-HistoryMachine
+ActivityLogMachineReadable

-An RNSEntry that refers to a ByteIO resource (file),the content of which is in XML format.
-The format of this element is an instance of ActivityHistory element, which MUST be compliant with the Activity Instance Description3.3.6.An activity log can be depicted using ActivityDocument element, which allows an instance of ActivityHistory element that encapsulates a sequence of ActivityHistoryEntry instances.
-Following snippet shows an example usage of the ActivityHistory element.
+An RNSEntry refers to a ByteIO resource (file),the content of which is in XML format.
+The format of this element is defined in section 3.3.6

-<aid:ActivityHistory>

-Format is TBD, Mike, Bastian, Shabaz to be the "deciders" <Activity Instance Description spec looks promising, need to see where it is in the approval process.>

-We recommend using an XML rendering of the History Events from section 6 for the machine history.
-Essentially, this will result in a way to retrieve the same job history either streamed as the job runs (through notifications), or requested all in one piece (through RNS or GetHistory function).

-Info Grimshaw wants in a “record”

-Timestamp

-Type history event – job was accepted, job was enqueued, staged file 1, size X, trace level, description

 ActivityDocument

-An RNSEntry that refers to a ByteIO resource (file), the content of which is the ActivityDocument defined in the BES specification.
+An RNSEntry that refers to a ByteIO resource (file), the content of which is the ActivityDocument defined in the GFD .108.

-<Do we want to define any extensibility elements.>
+BESExtensionElement

-ExtensionElementBefore submitting a job, a client application may want to be sure if the target BESFactory service is supportingActivity Endpoint Profile.In order to expose additional BESFactory capabilities GFD.108 already defines the bes:FactoryResourcesAttributesDocumentType/bes:BESExtension element.
+Before submitting a job, a client application may want to be sure if the target BESFactory service is supportingActivity Endpoint Profile.In order to expose additional BESFactory capabilities GFD.108 already defines the bes:FactoryResourcesAttributesDocumentType/bes:BESExtension element.
 For instance this element may be useful for information services while it aggregates or discovers the capabilities of the registered BESFactory endpoints in a distributed computing infrastructure.
 This capability will be exposed through introducing the followingmandatory BESExtension element.

 http://schemas.ggf.org/bes/2013/04/besExtensions/SupportActivityEndpointProfile